widelands/widelands/doc/sphinx/source/add-ons.rst

 When loading a game, the game will activate the tribes- and world add-ons the game was originally started with, and disable all others.
 Script add-ons are ignored on loading.
 Starting and win conditions as well as maps and campaign/scenario scripts are stored in the savegame independently from the add-on that defines them.

 In multiplayer games, all players need to enable the same add-ons at the same version in the same order for the game to work without desyncs.
 No checks for this are implemented so far.

-Support for map sets is not yet implemented.

 Upgrading